Gasoline pipeline shutdown tests Biden administration

 The technology firm Gasbuddy.com found that 28% of stations were out of fuel in North Carolina.
 In Georgia, South Carolina and Virginia, more than 16% of stations were without gas.

 But the sudden supply crunch after Friday’s hack shows the challenges that can pop up for a White House that must constantly respond to world events.
 Republican lawmakers were quick to criticize the administration for previously canceling plans to construct the Keystone XL oil pipeline from Canada.
-Biden canceled its permit over worries that climate change would worsen by burning the oil sands crude that would have flowed through the pipeline.
+Biden canceled its permit over risks of spills and worries that climate change would worsen by burning the oil sands crude that would have flowed through the pipeline.

 “The Colonial Pipeline crisis shows that we need more American energy to fuel our economy, not less,” House Republican leader Kevin McCarthy said Tuesday on Twitter, adding that Biden had “left our energy supply more vulnerable to attacks” by blocking the Keystone XL pipeline.